 In today's never resting world new data is constantly created and is the fundamental asset of most businesses.
 Systems are available 24/7 and generate data every second of the day.
 Additionally, complex compositions of data generating and processing systems collaborate to provide services to the user.
-One question that I came across many times recently which I, as a result, had given some careful thought is: What's the deal about graph databases and how are they different?
+One question that I came across many times recently which - and which I've given careful thought as a result - is: What's the deal about graph databases and how are they different?
 It's easy to come up with some answers by simply Googling the topic, however, as I found, most answers list benefits mostly superficially.
 In this post I'd like to give a brief description about my understanding of their true value - independent of marketing slides from large companies and tech influencers.

 Databases maintain and persist a materialized state of all previously processed events coming into our system.

 An event is a self-contained and immutable message coming into our system.
 When we set up a database to process and store such events, we have to make various design decisions: